 If the Supreme Court won't uphold our godless and entirely secular Constitution — adopted at a prayerless constitutional convention — it's up to us.
 It's up to you!

 Although the Greece decision is a blow to secularism and the rights of the nonreligious, Justice Anthony Kennedy, who wrote the decision did include reasoning that acknowledges the right of an atheist to give the invocation:

 "The town at no point excluded or denied an opportunity to a would-be prayer giver.
 Its leaders maintained that a minister or layperson of any persuasion, including an atheist, could give the invocation."
 Town of Greece, N.Y. v.
 Galloway, 12-696, 2014 WL 1757828 (U.S. May 5, 2014).

 To foster the groundswell of protest against government prayer, FFRF announces the creation of its newest activism award: The Nothing Fails Like Prayer Award.
 The award will be given for the best secular "invocation" at a government meeting.
 The annual winner or winners will receive a commemorative plaque, $500 and will be invited to deliver the invocation at FFRF's annual convention.
 Be a Paine in the government's Mass — a Thomas Paine.

-The individual or individuals judged to give the "best" secular invocation will be invited to open FFRF's annual convention with the "invocation," receiving an all-expenses-paid trip to FFRF's annual convention (this year at the Los Angeles Biltmore Oct.
-24-25), a plaque and an honorarium of $500.
+The individual or individuals judged to give the "best" secular invocation will be invited to open FFRF's annual convention with the "invocation," receiving an all-expenses-paid trip to FFRF's annual convention, a plaque and an honorarium of $500.

 FFRF plans to make the contest an annual event until the Greece decision is overturned.